This Blink-And-You’ll-Miss-It Town in Kentucky Is So Worth Exploring

 Runnymede Farm welcomes visitors to tour the property, see their horses, and learn about the thoroughbred industry.
 Paris has many other fantastic horse farms, including Hillcroft Farm, Siena Farm, and Adena Springs Farm.
 Take a scenic drive down Paris Pike to see some of the area’s magnificent horse farms and iconic bluegrass.

-Paris, Kentucky, is in Bourbon County, one of the original nine counties created at Kentucky’s establishment in 1792.
+Paris, Kentucky, is located in Bourbon County, one of the original nine counties established in Kentucky upon its founding in 1792.

 Lil’s Coffee Shop also serves delicious breakfast and lunch entrees on Main Street.
-Paradise Cafe is a gem on Main Street that serves Asian dishes.
+Paradise Cafe is a gem on Main Street, serving authentic Asian dishes.

 Paris is not far from Lexington, Kentucky, which is also a great place to visit.
 Next time you get the chance, set out on a road trip to this part of the Bluegrass State.
 Before you do, check out our list of road trip essentials.